 After ensuring that the surgeon you’re considering to meet lives up to the professional criteria, the next step is to sit down with the liposuction surgeon or the people who matter at the clinic.
 This is the time for you to bring up your concerns and ask all your questions.
 The questions may be as follows,

 - What is the doctor’s area of expertise?

 - How long has she/he been practicing or his experience in this arena?

 - If the procedure is not performed at the surgeon’s office, does he use a certified surgical facility with board-certified anesthesiologists and state-of-the-art emergency equipment and anesthesia monitoring devices?

-- How much would you need to pay or what your final bill, which includes the surgeon’s fee, anesthesia charges, operating room charges and other misllaneous charges?
+- How much would you need to pay or what is your final bill, which includes the surgeon’s fee, anesthesia charges, operating room charges, and other miscellaneous charges?